nexxai/LGTVMessenger/README.md

 ## What in the...

 Have you ever needed to send a message to someone in another room of your house who was watching TV with headphones on but wasn't great at checking their phone?
+Or maybe you just want to annoy the everliving crap out of your spouse?
 Then this app might be for you.
-Run this app on a server in your house, connect to it from your phone, and have fun spamming your friends and family!
+Run it on a server in your house, connect to it from your phone, and have fun spamming your friends and family for years to come!

 ### Notes